cbjs-dev/cbjs/docs/src/guide/cluster-types.md

 };
 ```

-### Autocomplete
+### Code completion

-There is a limitation of TypeScript regarding autocomplete when the path is a template string like `authors[${number}]`, the autocomplete will not offer that value.
+There is a limitation of TypeScript regarding code completion when the path is a template string like `authors[${number}]`, the typescript service will not offer that value.
-Because of that, Cbjs adds _friendly paths_ to the autocomplete list :
+Because of that, Cbjs adds _friendly paths_ to the completion list :

 ```ts twoslash
 import { connect, DocDef } from '@cbjsdev/cbjs';